sathvikreddy853/InfiniteArithmetic/README.md

 | PopZero | Removes redundant zeroes from the number |
 | MatchDigits | Matches the digits of two numbers such that they are equal |

+Note: All the operators have defined in terms of the class methods

 #### Class Operators
 | Operators | Purpose |
 | --------- | ------- |